imazen/Graphics-vNext/README.md

 > **Update: March 3 2015**

-> We hope that someone steps up to complete libgd.net &mdash; **but it will not be [Imazen](http://imazen.io)**.
+> We hope that someone steps up to complete libgd.net &mdash; **but it will probably not be [Imazen](http://imazen.io)**.
 Our focus needs to remain on providing scalable, efficient, image server sofware.

 > While libgd.net is *very* neccessary, it is not perfectly aligned with our goals.
 We would not mind the detour, but after 8 months, our time to find a sponsor has run out.
 We must return our focus to ImageResizer and its successors.